andreasjansson/head-in-the-clouds/docs/tutorial.rst

 Now ``fab nodes`` will be empty again.

-A slightly longer Wordpress can be found in the /examples directory.
+A `more interesting Wordpress example <https://github.com/andreasjansson/head-in-the-clouds/blob/master/examples/wordpress.yml>`_ can be found in the /examples directory.